Delicias, in the “Top 5” in urban competitiveness

 This competitiveness index measures the capacity of 66 cities to generate, attract and retain talent and investment:

-The index compares transversally and temporally the relative position of 66 cities in the country, around 10 subindices that influence their competitiveness:
+The index compares the relative position of 66 cities in the country across the board and over time, based on 10 sub-indexes that influence their competitiveness:

 Gives a rating from zero to 100 for each city, both at a general level and for each subindex, in order to know its performance